shandyg80/ai-assistant-network/README.md

-# ai-assistant-network
+# AI Assistant Network

 A network of AI assistants working together to automate development tasks.

-Includes implementation assistant, screen reader, and GitHub integration. ```
+## Components

+- **AI Implementer**: Core assistant that executes instructions
+- **Run As Admin**: Utility to handle administrative privileges